Donald Trump Doubles Down On Claim That Hurricane Dorian Could Hit Alabama, Blasts ‘Phony’ Hurricane Report

 “The Fake News is only interested in demeaning and belittling.
 Didn’t play my whole sentence or statement.
 Bad people!”

 It’s unclear where Trump got the idea that Alabama was within range of Hurricane Dorian, as none of the models put forth by the various governmental and scientific organizations monitoring the storm ever had it anywhere near the Yellowhammer State.
 By every model, the western reaches of Dorian are expected to lash the East Coast, with the heart of the storm remaining over the Atlantic Ocean.
-Alabama, though it does border Florida, is 250 miles from the Atlantic at its closest point, well out of range of Dorian’s expected reach.
+Alabama, though it does border Florida, is 250 miles from the Atlantic at its closest point, well out of Dorian’s expected reach.

 Meanwhile, Dorian has already punished The Bahamas, destroying thousands of homes in the archipelago and claiming five lives, according to The Wall Street Journal.
 The slow-moving storm, now a Category 3 hurricane, is expected to approach Florida, Georgia, and the Carolinas in the coming days.